MrAMS/bazel-chisel-demo/README.md

-# A simple example of building Chisel with Bazel
+# An example of building Chisel with Bazel

 ## Prerequisite